zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 section 3.1.3, and the description of the NSEC RR itself is in [RFC 4034][RFC 4034#section-4], section 4.

-The specification of NSEC has been updated in [RFC 4470] and [RFC 9824], though neither of those updates are directly relevant for this test case, some implementations of [RFC 4470] produces an incorrect response of NSEC queries.
-The response is a NODATA response with the NSEC record in the authority section instead give a response with the NSEC record in the answer section.
+Note that the specification of NSEC has been updated in [RFC 4470] and [RFC 9824], and although neither of those updates are directly relevant for this test case, some implementations of [RFC 4470] produce an incorrect response to NSEC queries.
+The response is a NODATA response with the NSEC record in the authority section rather than in the answer section.
 That deviation is handled in the test precedure.

 The description of the NSEC3 and NSEC3PARAM RRs are found in [RFC 5155][RFC 5155#section-3], section 3, and [RFC 5155][RFC 5155#section-4],